It was 2003. Shopping online was just becoming popular thanks to the growth of the Internet and its two premier marketplaces – Amazon and eBay.

 Service level agreements (SLAs) are critically important to Karl, and he says his team can now stay ahead of them.

-“A big positive about XSellco Fusion is the SLA deadlines beside messages for each marketplace and selling channel.
-We want to respond to all messages within 24 hours so Fusion organizes the messages in order of hours to deadline.
+“A big positive about eDesk by xSellco is the SLA deadlines beside messages for each marketplace and selling channel.
+We want to respond to all messages within 24 hours so eDesk organizes the messages in order of hours to deadline.
 It’s really helpful – especially for Amazon queries.”

-Karl says XSellco Fusion also helps Urban Surfer maintain the metrics needed for access to Seller Fulfilled Prime.
+Karl says xSellco eDesk also helps Urban Surfer maintain the metrics needed for access to Seller Fulfilled Prime.

 Advice for new sellers